 - being constantly on edge or irritable

 - having difficulty performing tasks at home or at work

 - being unable to respond emotionally to others

 - using alcohol, drugs or gambling to cope

 Support is important for recovery

-Many people experience some of the symptoms of PTSD in the first couple of weeks after a traumatic event, but most recover on their own or with the help of family and friends.
-For this reason, formal treatment for PTSD does not usually start for at least two weeks or longer following a traumatic experience.
+Many people experience some of the symptoms of PTSD in the first two weeks after a traumatic event, but most recover on their own or with the help of family and friends.
+For this reason, formal treatment for PTSD does not usually start for at least two or more weeks after a traumatic experience.

-It is important during those first few days and weeks after a traumatic event to get whatever help is needed.
-This may include information and access to people and resources that can help you to recover.
+It is important during the first few days and weeks after a traumatic event to get whatever help is needed.
+This may include accessing information, people and resources that can help you to recover.
 Support from family and friends may be all that is needed.
-Otherwise, a doctor is the best place to start, to get further help.
+Otherwise, a doctor is the best place to start to get further help.

 Treatment for PTSD

-If problems persist after two weeks, a doctor or a mental health professional may discuss starting treatment.
+If you are still experiencing problems after two weeks, a doctor or mental health professional may discuss starting treatment.
 Effective treatments are available.
-Most involve psychological treatment, but medication can also be very helpful.
+Most involve psychological treatment such as counselling, but medication can also be helpful.
 Generally, it’s best to start with psychological treatment rather than use medication as the first and only solution to the problem.